josephmontes/VAA/README.md

 #### NOTES
+- 13 players
+- Juan Soto's down year here in 2021 according to d_wOBA is more about the fact that his b_wOBA was .562!
+  - still saw him hit the optimal 4-Seam Fastball with a .304 wOBA
-- Despite every player's overall wOBA on 4-Seam Fastballs went down from year to year besides Garcia and Wong
+- Despite 11/13 player's overall wOBA on 4-Seam Fastballs going down from season to season (not Adolis Garcia or Kolten Wong)
-  - I see a lot better Fastball hitters on this list in 2023
+  - only 3 player's overall wOBA dropped below league average: Matt Chapman, Justin Turner, Miguel Cabrera
+  - The rest of this list is filled with batters that are currently good to great 4-Seam Fastball hitters in 2023:
+    - Rafael Devers, Josh Bell, Jorge Polanco, Ty France, Eugenio Suarez, Randy Arozarena, Bryson Stott
-- Garcia, Cabrera, Stott capped by their inability to crush bad fastballs
+- Adolis Garcia, Miguel Cabrera, Bryson Stott capped by their inability to display that they can crush less optimal 4-Seam Fastballs
-  -
+  - Their b_wOBA is consistently below average
-- Everyone else should be able to find success based on the fact that theyve displayed an ability to hit both types of fastballs at an above average rate
+- Everyone else should be able to find success against 4-Seamers based on the fact that they've displayed a progressing ability to hit both types of 4-Seam Fastballs at an above average rate
-  - Everyone is besides Justin Turner and Matt Chapman
+  - Everyone is besides Ty France, Justin Turner and Matt Chapman
-  - They both are getting unlucky according to xwOBA so I believe in their turnaround
+  - They are all getting unlucky according to xwOBA, so I believe in their turnaround
-- France, Devers, Randy, Polanco, Suarez, Wong, Bell, Turner, Soto, Santander, Chapman

 |                   |                   |                   |                   |                   |